 There is no better way to unwind and enjoy than to have a few drinks on the beach, and thanks to cities like Rio de Janiero in Brazil, South America has developed a reputation for having some wonderful party beaches.
 After enjoying several hours of beautiful sunshine, when the sun starts to set, these beaches don't become quiet, but rather get rowdier and see the drinks start to flow.
 Here are five of the best beaches where you can enjoy a party in South America.

 The twin gems of Rio de Janeiro, Copacabana and Ipanema, are beautiful golden stretches of sand that are just yards away from the bustling city, and each one has a range of bars and clubs facing onto the beach.
 The Copacabana is at its busiest on New Year's Eve, when thousands flock to the area to enjoy wonderful fireworks, but it also usually plays host to the Beach Soccer World Cup every four years.
 Ipanema is home to the alternative side of Rio's beach life, often enjoying good surfing conditions, along with plenty of vendors selling beer and cachaca, the local spirit, to help get the party started.

-Over the last few decades, Montanita has grown from being just another sleepy fishing village on the Pacific Coast to being one of the most popular stops on the backpacker trail in Ecuador.
+Over the last few decades, Montanita has grown from being just another sleepy fishing village on the Pacific Coast to be one of the most popular stops on the backpacker trail in Ecuador.
 The relaxed vibe brought by the surfing community who now flock to the area makes for an interesting place to let your hair down, and there is a great selection of local drinks and spirits on offer, with fruity cocktails definitely worth enjoying.
 With stalls and vendors selling drinks along the beach during the day, and a series of bars and clubs on offer during the evening, this is a great place to enjoy the local party scene.